 Want to get a bird’s-eye view of Kuala Lumpur?
 There are two places: Petronas towers’ sky bridge and the observation platform in KL Tower (Menara Kuala Lumpur).

 Twin towers’ sky bridge connects the two towers, and it is suspended at 170 meters above ground.
-Entry is free, but you might not get there if you don’t come there early.
-Only a certain number of visitors is allowed per day.
+Buy a ticket at least 2-3 days in advance.

 The other option is KL Tower’s observation desk, which is located 276 meters above ground.
-The ticket costs 52 RM (about 13 euro).
+The ticket costs 52 RM (about 13 EUR).
 But if you want to get even higher, it is also possible.
-Buy ticket for 105 (about 21 euro) RM and you will be able to go to The Skydeck, which is the 360° platform on the top part of the tower.
+Buy ticket for 105 RM (about 21 EUR) RM and you will be able to go to The Skydeck, which is the 360° platform on the top part of the tower.